 The Remarkables soon drop off around me and the familiar, gorgeous New Zealand farmland, framed by smaller clusters of mountains, returns.
 When Google Maps informs me I’m at the one-hour-left mark, the mountains start to build up again and the clouds above twist and contort in the wind that sweeps through the turbulent landscape.
 I’m in an all-out sprint-to-the-finish mindset by now, having been in the car for almost ten hours (plus I forgot to eat lunch and my hurried mid-afternoon snack of granola bars has failed to shake off my frightening level of hangriness), so apart from one quick stop that was more to shove another granola bar in my mouth than it was to take photos, I don’t take any more breaks.

-Despite my sense of urgency and relative grumpiness, I can’t help but feel astonished and (surprise, surprise) pretty emotional upon seeing the view on either side of the road.
-Huge chunks of light tumble from a rolling sea of clouds above like sunlight through heaven’s floorboards, setting fire to the mountains that punctuate the perfect green expanse of pastureland.
+Despite my sense of urgency and relative grumpiness, as I drive on I can’t help but feel astonished and (surprise, surprise) pretty emotional upon seeing the view on either side of the road.
+Huge chunks of light tumble from a rolling sea of clouds above.
+Falling like sunlight through heaven’s floorboards, it sets fire to the mountains that punctuate the perfect green expanse of pastureland.
 It’s the most breathtaking show of sun and sky, cloud and countryside, all broken by the imposing masses of the mountains I’ll soon lose myself in.